nichigem/holobot/README.md

 ```

 # Holobot - A bot to post threads or replies on a vichan imageboard very quickly for fun reasons.
-# Written in playwright! - Undetected!
+# Written in playwright! - Undetected! <-- meds

 change text in `replybotpw.py`, make sure image is in same directory